Voice Problems In Children

 - Scarring of the larynx or vocal cords from disease or previous surgery

-How are voice problems diagnosed?
+How are voice problems in children diagnosed?

 This 5-10 minute procedure can be done in the office without medication or shots.
 Doctors and speech pathologists will then evaluate the videographic record and make appropriate recommendations.